 Step 4: The ISRD Board will recommend to the Director of the Department of Neighborhoods whether to approve, approve with conditions, or deny the application in accordance with SMC 23.66.316.
 The Director of the Department of Neighborhoods makes the final decision.
 Either a Certificate of Approval or a Letter of Denial will be issued.

 Step 5: A Certificate of Approval is not a permit.
-Applications for other relevant permits from City Departments such as Seattle Department of Transportation and Department of Construction and Inspections separately.
+Applications for other relevant permits from City Departments such as Seattle Department of Transportation and Department of Construction and Inspections must be submitted separately.